andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### _Loads_ of Lovely Domain Experts - Listen [AHL]

+PROBLEM:
-PROBLEM: NOT _LISTENING_ TO THE DOMAIN EXPERTS.
-DOMAIN EXPERTS **DON'T** KNOW BEST.
+- NOT _LISTENING_ TO THE DOMAIN EXPERTS.
+- UNWRITTEN TENET: DOMAIN EXPERTS **DON'T** KNOW BEST.

 Note:
 A little later I stumbled upon something which might have been the root cause of the above lack of shared domain understanding.
 Almost a myth, most likely born of misunderstanding / misinterpretation than anything else - it was that "diagrams can't be drawn".
 And despite the fact that a few guerilla diagrams were in existence, this ghost-dictat had largely been adhered to.

-What this was saying was "ubiquitous language needn't be ubiquitous, nor does it even have to give us clues".
+What this was saying to me was "ubiquitous language needn't be ubiquitous, nor does it even have to give us clues".

+Worse still, it was stopping developers playing with the language of the domain in order to grasp it more deeply, and consequently arrive at modelling breakthroughs.

 ---

 ### _Loads_ of Lovely Domain Experts - Listen [AHL]

+PROBLEM:
-PROBLEM: TECHNICAL TEAM MEMBERS HAD NO WAY OF GRAPPLING WITH THE DOMAIN, NO WAY OF TESTING THEIR UNDERSTANDING OF THE UBIQUITOUS LANGUAGE, AND NO WAY OF MAKING MODELLING BREAKTHROUGHS.
+- TECHNICAL TEAM MEMBERS HAD NO WAY OF GRAPPLING WITH THE DOMAIN,
+- NO WAY OF TESTING THEIR UNDERSTANDING OF THE UBIQUITOUS LANGUAGE,
+- AND NO WAY OF MAKING MODELLING BREAKTHROUGHS.

 ---

 ### [Picture of an Iceberg] [AHL]

 Note:
-All this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
-We came to refer to these as the "Icebergs".
-To evidence how this is we need to provide a lightning intro to the domain we're talking about.
+All this combined to create a significant set of problems - complexities had been created where there needn't be any (significant amounts of complex shared code, lack of domain understanding - in both breadth and depth - in the devs) and over-simplifications where the domain actually needed to be far richer.
+We came to refer to these as the "icebergs".

+To illustrate this we need to provide a lightning intro to the dynamics of the domain we're talking about.

 ---